About Dr. Worley

 Dr. Worley launched a ballroom dancing interest group for the Little Rock UAMS medical center in an effort to implement healthy non-alcoholic focused ‘de-stressing’ activities!

-Dr. Worley commutes to Nashville on a quarterly basis to teach the Vanderbilt Center for Professional Health Distressed Physicians’ Course where she is an Adjunct Professor of Medicine.
+Dr. Worley commuted to Nashville to teach the Vanderbilt Center for Professional Health Distressed Physicians’ Course.

 NON-PROFIT PRIVATE SECTOR: Dr. Worley was an educational consultant and speaker for the non-profit, physicians’ owned medical malpractice company (State Volunteer Mutual Insurance Company) 2009 – 2013 and led the creation of educational video vignettes teaching thousands of physicians and residents throughout the mid-south how to manage difficult patients and difficult colleagues.